KwangSun-Ryu/Breast-cancer-survival-prediction/README.md

   2. Gradient Boost Survival Analysis
   3. Extra Survival Tree
   4. Penalized Cox proportional hazards with lasso and ElasticNet
-- **Mortality Prediction:** The models predict mortality at 5 years for young and old patient respectively.
+- **Model Prediction:** The models predict prognosis with comorbidities at 5 years for young (aged < 50) and old patient (aged > 50) respectively.
+- **Comparative analysis:** variables preferred by each machine learning algorithms in predicting adverse outcomes in young and old patients with BC
-- **Model Evaluation:** The models' performance is evaluated using the C-index.
+- **Model Evaluation:** The models' performance is evaluated using the C-index (Feature Importances.

 **Description of .py files**
 - data_preprocessing.py : Use the data_preprocessing.py script to clean and preprocess the dataset.